 The DC motor keeps your beans cool while the gear speed reducers slow the burr to 450 RPM for less noise and smoother bean feeding.
 This also means the Encore is not producing excess heat which can cause your beans to prematurely release volatile aroma oils.

-- There aren’t any “convenience” features such as dose controls or a high precision timer, which isn’t a surprise since the Encore is meant for beginners.
+- Basic: There aren’t any “convenience” features such as dose controls or timers, which isn’t a surprise since the Encore is the most basic model from Baratza.

-- It also makes a bit of a mess when the basket is removed because of static electricity building up.
+- Messy: It makes a bit of a mess when the basket is removed because of static electricity building up.

 Are there any alternatives?